meet awful records’ newest signing: danger incorporated | read | i-D

 What's the plan now?

-Louie: We're almost done recording/producing the hottest record in the history of our lives thus far.
+Louie: We're almost done recording and producing the hottest record in the history of our lives thus far.

 Boothlord: Truly, and so now I feel it's just more working with the Awful fam!